Preadmission Screening and Resident Review

 2016 Review of State PASRR Policies and Procedures National Report

-This Report updates the findings of our 2015 National Report on nursing home data, and begins a new analysis of measures that states can use to help support quality monitoring and quality improvement (QM/QI) in their PASRR programs.
-Nursing home data continue to indicate that in most states, while PASRR is working fairly well at identifying individuals with intellectual disability (ID) and related conditions (RC), PASRR significantly under‐identifies individuals with serious mental illness (SMI).
+This Report updates the findings of our 2015 national report on nursing home data, and begins a new analysis of measures that states can use to help support quality monitoring and quality improvement (QM/QI) in their PASRR programs.
+Nursing home data continue to indicate that in most states, while PASRR is working fairly well at identifying individuals with ID and related conditions, PASRR significantly under‐identifies individuals with SMI.